-In December 2020, the Metropolitan Energy Center (MEC), which houses the Kansas City Regional and Central Kansas Clean Cities Coalitions, announced the deployment of all-electric zero-emission Class-8 yard trucks under a new grant project, “Electrifying Terminal Trucks in Unincentivized Markets.”
+In 2020, the Metropolitan Energy Center (MEC), which houses the Kansas City Regional and Central Kansas Clean Cities Coalitions, announced the deployment of all-electric trucks under their grant project, “Electrifying Terminal Trucks in Unincentivized Markets.”

-The MEC grant project is about improving air quality, saving money and gathering information.
-They will gather data on electric truck operations to validate broader deployments of battery-powered yard trucks.
+The grant project is focused on improving air quality, saving money and gathering information.
+With their project partner from Penn State University, MEC will analyze telematics data supported by fleet interviews and operational evaluation from the project fleets to validate broader deployments of battery-powered yard trucks.

-Ultimately, MEC will create a deployment guide based on the real-world experiences of our project partners so fleet operators across the country can access reliable data in support of cleaner, more efficient freight handling.
+Ultimately, MEC will create a deployment guide based on the real-world experiences of their project partners so fleets across the country can access reliable data in support of cleaner, more efficient freight handling.